Fresh fruit with a sweet glaze sits on white chocolate and cream cheese frosting on a sugar cookie crust that makes an unforgettable Fruit Pizza.

 A glaze mixes up on the stove top and is brushed on top of the fruit for a pretty shine and a little extra sweetness.

 Pizza type foods like Air Fryer Pizza Sliders, a Triscuit Pizza or White Pizza Dip are always popular in our house.
-So when we can serve a fun dessert pizza covered with fruit or a Candy Pizza to complete the meal it’s sure to be a great day!
+So when we can serve a fun dessert pizza covered with fruit or a Chocolate Pizza to complete the meal it’s sure to be a great day!

 Tips & Tricks: